 The Chairperson is to sign the minutes and proceedings of every meeting once confirmed.
-The Chairperson and chief executive are responsible for confirming the correctness of the minutes of the last meeting of a local authority prior to the next election of members.
+The Chairperson and Chief Executive are responsible for confirming the correctness of the minutes of the last meeting of a community board prior to the next election of members.